 I just think he's like disgusted.

-No, he uh to me, he was bitter.
+No, to me, he was bitter.

 Yeah, we could have been a little mellower, but we weren't.

-So I got the raw unfiltered Donald Trump.
+So I got the raw, unfiltered Donald Trump.

 So that's where it starts.